MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/using-xbox-live-apis-built-into-the-xdk.md

 ---
 title: Using Xbox Live APIs built into the XDK
 author: KevinAsgari
-description: Learn how to use the built-in Xbox Live APIs in your Xbox Developer Kit (XDK) project. ms.assetid: 539caca3-58bc-49d9-8432-ca8e57755be2 ms.author: kevinasg ms.date: 04/04/2017
+description: Using the built-in Xbox Live APIs in your Xbox Developer Kit (XDK) project. ms.assetid: 539caca3-58bc-49d9-8432-ca8e57755be2 ms.author: kevinasg ms.date: 04/04/2017